-To understand the value of preoperative evaluation, it is important to understand the pathophysiology of perioperative cardiac morbidity.
-This topic has been reviewed elsewhere (290).
-Ellis et al (291) analyzed the coronary angiograms of 63 patients undergoing major nonthoracic vascular surgery in a case-control study that indirectly supported benefit from preoperative coronary bypass surgery and found that a coronary occlusion proximal to viable myocardium was associated with a higher rate of perioperative MI and death, which raises the question of whether revascularizing coronary occlusions might not reduce the frequency of these adverse events.
+where (288).
+Ellis et al. (289) analyzed the coronary angiograms of 63 patients undergoing major nonthoracic vascular surgery in a case-control study that indirectly supported benefit from preoperative coronary bypass surgery and found that a coronary occlusion proximal to viable myocardium was associated with a higher rate of perioperative MI and death, which raises the question of whether revascularizing coronary occlusions might not reduce the frequency of these adverse events.
 However, in that study, the number of mild, "nonobstructive" lesions was also associated with MI and death.
 This is consistent with studies that show that the most severe stenoses may not always be responsible for MI and that coronary thrombosis frequently occurs at the site of milder stenoses.
-Thus, preoperative revascularization of severe stenoses may not reduce perioperative ischemic complications (292).
+Thus, preoperative revascularization of severe stenoses may not reduce perioperative ischemic complications (290).